any1/neatvnc/README.md

  * `LDFLAGS`: Flags passed to the linker.
  * `BUILD_DIR`: Destination directory for the build.
  * `PREFIX`: System prefix.
 Default: `/usr/local`.
+ * `DESTDIR`: Destination directory for install.
+This is used by system package system such as dpkg, rpm and pacman.
  * `PKGCONFIG`: `pkg-config` executable path.
  * `STRIP`: `strip` executable path.
  * `DONT_STRIP`: Set this is the installed DSO is not to be stripped of its